Effective Email Marketing Strategies and Tips for Successful Campaigns

 An email with a survey is a great way to get feedback and from a clearer perspective of your clients.
 Source: Really Good Emails

-Possible ways to build a base:
+Possible ways to build a healthy contact base include:

 • Pop-up forms on your website: you can offer visitors to subscribe to your emails to receive useful content.